ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The implementation of virtual threads consists of two parts: continuations and a scheduler.

-Continuation (also known as _delimited continuation_ or _coroutine_) is a sequential code that may suspend execution at some point and pass control outside.
-When a continuation is resumed, control returns to the last suspending point with the previous execution context.
-Continuation is a low-level construct implemented by the internal _jdk.internal.vm.Continuation_ class and developers should not use them directly.
+Continuations are a sequential code that can suspend itself and later be resumed.
+When a continuation yields, it saves its content and passes control outside.
+When a continuation is resumed, control returns to the last suspending point with the previous context.

-The scheduler manages the suspending and resuming of the coroutines.
-The scheduler is pluggable and a _ForkJoinPool_ FIFO executor is used by default.This scheduler is optimized for transactions that are typically short-lived and often blocked.
+<sub>Continuation is a low-level construct implemented by the internal <em>jdk.internal.vm.Continuation</em> class and developers should not use them directly. </sub>

-The virtual threads scheduler contains a few platform threads used as _carrier threads_.
-By default, their initial number is equal to the number of available processors, and their maximum number is 256.
+The scheduler executes the tasks of virtual threads on a pool of a few platform threads used as _carrier threads_.
+By default, their initial number is equal to the number of available hardware threads, and their maximum number is 256.
+The scheduler is pluggable, and by default JVM uses a _ForkJoinPool_ FIFO executor.

-When a virtual thread calls a blocking I/O method in the Java core library, the scheduler performs the following actions:
+When a virtual thread calls a blocking I/O method, the scheduler performs the following actions:

 * _unmounts_ the virtual thread from the carrier thread;
 * suspends the continuation and saves its content;
-* copies the stack frames of the virtual thread from the stack of the carrier thread to the heap;
 * start a non-blocking I/O operation in the OS kernel;
 * the scheduler can schedule another virtual thread on the same carrier thread.